 The Board is also keen to be involved in local events and welcomes feedback on forums and discussions to be delivered to members in regions.

-After a 12 year career in public accounting, Adan became a director and part owner of his parent’s company GMT Logging Pty Ltd in 2004.
-GMT works as a harvesting contractor for HQ Plantations in the Hoop (Araucaria) plantations in and around the Mary Valley (20 mins south west of Gympie) in Queensland.
+After a 12 year career in public accounting which resulted in successful completion of a Bachelor of Business Degree from Queensland University of Technology in Brisbane, and subsequent qualification as a CPA, Adan became a director and part owner of his parents’ company GMT Logging Pty Ltd in 2004, and purchased the business outright in 2016.
+GMT now harvests approximately 300,000 tonnes per annum as a contractor for HQ Plantations in the Hoop (Araucaria) & Southern Pine Plantations in South East Queensland.

 The business was started by his father Geoff Taylor (AFCA Hall of Fame inductee in 2014) in 1976.
-Adan fills the role of General Manager and is very passionate about the “future” forest industry, focussing on efficiency and professionalism in both their ground-based and cable harvesting operations.
+Adan fills the role of a General Manager and is very passionate about the “future” forest industry, focusing on efficiency and innovation in both their ground-based and cable operations.

-As an industry, we must strive to eliminate all waste (time and resources) and thereby maximise the value derived from a tree that has been growing in the forest for 45 years (in our case).
+As an industry, we must strive to eliminate all waste (time and resources), thereby maximising the value derived from a tree that has been growing in the forest for many years.

 Karen Hall has had 32 years involvement in Forest Contracting with husband Ken.
 Their business KC and KN Hall Pty Ltd began as a small Native Forest Logging operation.
 Foreseeing a future in the Hardwood Plantation Industry, their business adopted the mechanical harvesting machinery and equipment method, which through innovation, research and development over the past 22 years, has seen the business grow over that time.